 There is still a lot of work to perform to improve services in each department, including planning of capital projects related to public safety, new mining activity opportunities and a deep-water port.
 Public Safety still remains a challenge with recruitment and retention.
 We have put a lot of effort into sustaining law enforcement and emergency management services.
 In addition, the Cape Blossom Road and Kivalina School projects are in the beginning stages of construction and we are excited to see those projects move forward through completion.

-Effective July 16, 2021, the public health emergency order 05 expired and the declaration of disaster will also expire on July 31, 2021.
+The Declaration of Public Health Disaster and Emergency Order 06 are currently active through September 30, 2021.
+They will be amended and extended through December 31, 2021 due to the current up tick of COVID-19 cases.
 The Northwest Arctic Borough offices will continue to remain closed to the public.
 The Assembly Chambers is open for fully vaccinated individuals which is primarily for Assembly, Administration and guests engaged in planned meetings.
 Participants are encouraged to continue to social distance and wear masks.
 The front entry area is open for those individuals who do not have access to a computer or are not able to submit documents electronically.
 You can come onsite to fill out forms at the desk that is provided near the entry area with social distancing requirements.
 The Borough’s regular business hours are Monday -Friday, 8:00am – 12:00noon and 1:00pm and 4:30pm.

 Quyanna.
 Mayor Lucy S. Nelson